mhyusuf/chit-chat/README.md

 # Welcome to ChitChat

-ChitChat is a platform for classrooms studying each other's language to connect in real-time for language and cultural exchange, all with the safety of supervision by their teachers.
-Traditional, classroom-based methods of language education fail to leverage the potential for growth through real-time interaction of peers across cultural and geographic divides.
+ChitChat is a web platform where foreign classrooms connect in real-time for language and cultural exchange with peers, all with the safety of supervision by their teachers.
+Traditional, classroom-based methods of language education fail to leverage the potential for growth through peer interaction across cultural and geographic divides.

 *Tech stack: React, TypeScript, Sass, Socket.io, JWT, Express, PostgresSQL with Sequelize hosted on AWS RDS*